grahamwaters/lorebook_generator_for_novelai/README.md

 Seeking Contributors that are skilled at project organization and formatting.
 This would be the first step in creating an open-source novel lorebook generator.
 If interested, please contact me via discord!
 I will (of course) give credit where it's due for pull requests and such that are added to the repo.
 If this goes well, then maybe we can add some more features to the program, like web scraping historical documents or corpora from Project Gutenberg.

+# How to use this repo

+# Notes on the Git Ignore
+Make sure to include the following in your `.gitignore` when you fork this repo:
+- /wikipedia_pages
+- /master_pages
+- .lorebook

+This will make sure that your literary work does not get shared along with the code improvements that you discover along the way.

 ## Authors